 In the event of an emergency, a Command Center will be set up at a safe location in collaboration with emergency responders.
 Each building has specific plans for dealing with a wide range of hazards.
 Specific response procedures are sensitive in nature and therefore are contained within each confidential building-level emergency response plan.

-In each emergency, the building's administrator will contact the District office for assistance.
+In each emergency, the building's administrator will contact the New Rochelle Police and Fire Departments, and then call District office for assistance.
 The District office will provide support as appropriate and deemed necessary by the Incident Commander on the scene (i.e. sending additional mental health resources).
-The Chief Operating Officer or their designee will be the sole contact person for releasing information to the media and for communicating the status of the emergency with other District schools, out-of-district schools, private schools, and outside agencies.
+The Superintendent or their designee will be the sole contact person for releasing information to the media and for communicating the status of the emergency with other District schools, out-of-district schools, private schools, and outside agencies.